Show All Answers

 The Puget Sound Clean Air Agency is not responsible for issuing or enforcing fire safety burn bans.
 For more on fire safety bans, contact your county fire marshal or local fire department.

-A certified wood stove/fireplace insert would likely have a label on the top indicating it complies with U.S. Environmental Protection Agency (EPA) emission standards.
+A certified wood stove/fireplace insert would likely have a label indicating it complies with U.S. Environmental Protection Agency (EPA) emission standards.
 To the right is a sample label.

 Here are a few other ways to determine whether you have a certified or uncertified device: